How to Make New Wood Look Old

 With an electric hand planer, make short, deep, random passes over the surface of the board, always going with the grain.
-Instead of the smooth, long motion you’d normally use with a planer, think of it as “scooping up” the wood with every pass.
+Instead of the smooth, long motion you’d normally use with a hand planer, think of it as “scooping up” the wood with every pass.
 Make sure to go all the way to the edges of the board.

 Base Texture #1: Hand-Hewing — Adze Marks

 Actual hand-hewing involved gouging out chunks of wood with an adze.
 This left not only a scoop mark, but also a hard edge where the adze dug into the wood.
 You can simulate this mark using a masonry chisel.
 Position the chisel at one end of the gouges and give it a good whack with a hammer.

 This step is easier with a sharp chisel.
 In case you don’t already know, here’s how to sharpen a chisel.